membraneframework/membrane_udp_plugin/README.md

 ## Usage example

-The `example/` older contains examples of sending and receiving UDP streams.
+The `example/` folder contains examples of sending and receiving UDP streams.

 The `UDPDemo.Receive` retrieves packets from UDP socket and saves the data to the `/tmp/udp-recv.mp4` file.
 ```bash